Telephone Box

 Redux

-Today, the ubiquity of the personal cellphone, in conjunction with modern society’s accelerating transition into a cashless population, has rendered the Telephone Box technologically obsolete.
-Their underutilization has led to them often found to be vandalized, littered, or desecrated.
+Today, the rising ubiquity of the personal cellphone, in conjunction with modern society’s transition into a cashless population, has rendered the Telephone Box technologically obsolete.
+Their underutilization leads to them often to be found vandalized, littered, or desecrated.

-Despite their technological obsolescence, Telephone Boxes continue to signify London as a place for infrastructural progress, and they stand today as underutilized reminders for connecting London to previous versions of itself.
+Despite their technological obsolescence, Telephone Boxes continue to signify London as a place for infrastructural progress, and they stand today as iconic instruments for connecting London to previous versions of itself.

-What are the current and future needs of the London urban dweller, and how ought the adaptive reuse of existing Telephone Boxes best address them?
+What are the current and future needs of London’s Urban dwellers, and how ought the site-specific adaptive reuse of Telephone Boxes best address them?

 For this Telephone Box Redux project, each student: